-From day one, we've had three core rules have the power to run their schools and of investment.
-Firstly, we only invest where computers.
+From day one, we've had three core rules have the power to run their schools and computers.

 So, the natural growth of the local economy created a very powerful upward dynamic on demand for the energy capacity that we were creating.
 A virtuous circle, if you like.